rdimascio/skill-stash/workers/ingester/README.md

 ## Plugin Discovery Strategy

-The indexer finds plugins by:
+The ingester finds plugins by:

 1. **GitHub Topics**: Searches for repos with `claude-code` or `claude-plugin` topics
 2. **Repository Structure**: Looks for `.claude/` directory